 6. Improve Mental Health

 The benefits of strength training extend past simply physical benefits.
-The mental health benefits of strength training can lead to a clarity of mind, increased happiness, and confidence.
+The mental health benefits of it can lead to a clarity of mind, increased happiness, and confidence.
 Boost your mood with your next set of strength exercises.

 7. Improve Flexibility